Mathematics and Computer Science Help Room Schedules

 Apply to be a Peer Tutor

-The Barnard Dean of Studies (DOS) Office and the Academic Success and Enrichment Program (ASEP) are seeking Barnard sophomores, juniors, or seniors to serve as tutors in our Peer-to-Peer Learning programs.
-DOS and ASEP Peer Tutors are paid $15/hour, for an average of two to four hours per week, to meet individually or in small groups (no more than three students) with fellow students who have requested a tutor for support in a particular class.
+The Barnard Dean of Studies (DOS) Office is seeking current Barnard students to serve as tutors in our Peer-to-Peer Learning program.
+DOS Peer Tutors are paid $16.50/hour, for anywhere between two and eight hours per week (depending on your availability and demand for tutors in your area), to meet individually or in small groups (no more than three students) with fellow students who have requested a tutor for support in a particular class.
 Tutors are also paid for approximately one hour per month of training/in-service.

 Subjects where tutors are most in demand include: Calculus, Biology, Chemistry, Computer Science, Economics, and Foreign Language, but other subjects may also be needed depending on student requests, so you are encouraged to apply even if the subject you want to tutor does not appear on this list.

-- Successful completion of the Barnard course(s) (or equivalent) for which you are applying to tutor
+- Successful completion of the Barnard course(s) (or equivalent) that you are applying to tutor in

 - Commitment to academic integrity

 - Good academic and disciplinary standing in the College

 - Senior, Junior, Sophomore, or second-semester First-Year status